i.1 – Defining Seaports

 • Specialization.
 Refers to the cargo handled, such as containers, conventional general cargo, liquid bulk, dry bulk, or roll-on-roll-off cargo.
 Some ports are specialized in handling passenger traffic, namely cruise ships and ferries.
 Another specialization concerns port-centric industries such as steel plants, energy plants, automotive, or chemical industries.
 Further, logistics activities are an important contributor to port specialization.

-Successive stages in port development in part coordinated by different economic opportunities have favored the setting of a hierarchy of ports, ranging from small ports servicing a niche market to large gateways servicing a vast area composed of an extensive range of economic activities.
-Like most hierarchies, there are a small number of very large ports accounting for a significant share of the total traffic and many small ports that account for limited traffic.
-For instance, in 2019, the 20 largest container ports accounted for 44% of the total traffic, reflecting a well-established hierarchy.
+Successive stages in port development, in part coordinated by different economic opportunities, have favored the setting of a hierarchy of ports, ranging from small ports servicing a niche market (sometimes a single commodity) to large gateways servicing a vast area composed of an extensive range of economic activities.
+Like most hierarchies, there are a small number of very large ports that account for a significant share of the total traffic, and many small ports account for limited traffic.
+For instance, in 2022, the 20 largest container ports accounted for 45.9% of the total traffic, reflecting a well-established hierarchy.
 This does not imply that small ports are of limited importance for the economies they serve.
 Small islands and nation-states have a high dependence on their ports to access global markets.
+Irrespective of its size, a port plays a crucial economic role.

-In recent decades ports have been subject to a wave of reforms that reflects the increasing business and market-oriented approach to port management.
+In recent decades, ports have been subject to a wave of reforms that reflect the increasing business and market-oriented approach to port management.
 From governance and institutional perspectives, many ports have become independent commercial organizations aiming at profitability, cost recovery, and customer service.

 3. Port Systems: Beyond Individual Seaports

 Seaports are part of a system with specific spatial and functional characteristics, supporting global logistics and transport networks.
-They interact with other nodes such as overseas and neighboring seaports, intermodal terminals, and inland logistics platforms.
+This involves ports being part of a series of maritime zones where states have a degree of sovereignty and jurisdiction, such as territorial waters and exclusive economic zones.
+These zones interact with other nodes, such as overseas and neighboring seaports, intermodal terminals, and inland logistics platforms.
 Seaports are subject to three types of functional interdependences with other nodes:

 • Chain networks.
 Ports are nodes part of a sequence of flows where the output of one node in the network is the input for another.
-An example is a relation between container ports and inland load centers.
-Rotterdam services of a chain of inland terminals along with the Rhine river, a role similarly assumed by Shanghai for inland terminals along the Yangtze River.
-Chain networks also apply for trans-ocean relations, including deepsea liner services such as the Rotterdam – Singapore chain supporting the Europe-Far East trade.
+An example is the relationship between container ports and inland load centers.
+Rotterdam services a chain of inland terminals along the Rhine River, a role similarly assumed by Shanghai for inland terminals along the Yangtze River.
+Chain networks also apply to trans-ocean relations, including deepsea liner services such as the Rotterdam – Singapore chain supporting the Europe-Far East trade.

 • Hierarchical networks.
 Ports are nodes part of different connectivity levels, implying that some locations can be reached indirectly as opposed to directly.
 An example is the hub-feeder port relations in container shipping, such as the South Korean container port Busan and smaller feeder ports in Northeast Asia.